 Administer IMBRUVICA orally once daily at approximately the same time each day.
-Swallow the capsules whole with water.
+The dose should be taken orally with a glass of water.
 Do not open, break, or chew the capsules.

-4.2.2 Dosage
+4.2.2 Recommended Dosage

 Mantle Cell Lymphoma and Marginal Zone Lymphoma